 What Is Scrum in Agile?

-Scrum is a framework that prescribes rules, roles, events, and artifacts that are used to implement Agile projects.
-It is an iterative approach, consisting of sprints that typically only last 1–4 weeks.
-This approach enables your team to ensure they are delivering a product on a regular, frequent basis.
+Scrum is a framework of rules, roles, events, and artifacts used to implement Agile projects.
+It is an iterative approach, consisting of sprints that typically only last one to four weeks.
+This approach ensures that your team delivers a version of the product regularly.

 Scrum was designed using a software model that follows a set of roles, responsibilities, and meetings.
-It can be used for any complex project.
-However, it works best when your project results in a concrete product, rather than a service.
+It can be used for any complex project but works best when the result is a concrete product rather than a service.

 Scrum in Agile requires particular roles and responsibilities, including the following:

-- Product Owner: The product owner on a project is responsible for representing the customer’s best interest.
-This person has the ultimate authority to say what is included in the final product.
+- Product owner: The product owner is responsible for representing the customer’s best interest.
+This person has the ultimate authority over the final product.

-- Scrum Master: This person is a facilitator, responsible for arranging the daily meetings, improving team interactions, and helping to maximize productivity.
-The project manager often takes on the role of Scrum Master, but it can also be delegated to anyone on the team who is a Scrum expert and a strong facilitator.
+- Scrum master: This person is a facilitator, responsible for arranging the daily meetings, improving team interactions, and maximizing productivity.
+The project manager often takes on the role of Scrum master, but they can delegate it to anyone on the team who is a Scrum expert and strong facilitator.

-- Backlog: The backlog is a list of tasks and requirements that must be included in the final product.
-It’s the responsibility of the Product Owner to create the backlog.
+- Backlog: The backlog is a list of tasks and requirements included in the final product.
+It’s the responsibility of the product owner to create the backlog.

-- Sprint: A sprint is a set time frame for completing each set of tasks from the Backlog.
+- Sprint: A sprint is a set time frame for completing each set of tasks from the backlog.
 Every sprint should be the same length.
-2 weeks in length is typical, but the sprint can be anywhere between 1–4 weeks depending on the needs of the team and project.
+Two weeks is typical, but a sprint can be anywhere between one to four weeks long, depending on the team and project’s needs.

 - Retrospective: Each sprint should end with a review meeting, called a retrospective.
-This meeting is where the team reviews their progress so far and discusses how they can improve the execution of the next sprint.
+Here, the team reviews their progress and discusses how they can improve in the next sprint.